tnear/sql/Exists.md

 # Exists

 The `exists` operator checks if a subquery returns any rows.
-If the subquery returns 1+ rows, exists returns `true`.
+If the subquery returns 1 or more rows, exists returns `true`.
 Otherwise, it returns `false` or `null`.

 Note: the `in` operator can often be used instead of `exists`.